 Moving?
 Natural gas is just one of the utilities you’ll need to handle when you move.
 And how you handle that varies by state and utility market.
 Here’s how to set up new natural gas service when you are moving in Georgia, Ohio or Michigan.
+(Bonus: we’ll tell you how to set up electricity service in Ohio.)

 Move My Natural Gas Service in Georgia